I-Corinthian/blink-core/doc/rdp.md

 Responsible Disclosure Policy
 =============================

-Please check the [Bitcoin SV website](https://bitcoinsv.io/security/) for the most up-to-date version of this policy.
+Please check the [Blink SV website](https://blinksv.io/security/) for the most up-to-date version of this policy.

 Introduction
 ------------
-Security is core to our values, and we value the input of security researchers acting in good faith to help us maintain high standards of security and privacy for our users and the Bitcoin SV blockchain.
+Security is core to our values, and we value the input of security researchers acting in good faith to help us maintain high standards of security and privacy for our users and the Blink SV blockchain.
 This includes encouraging responsible vulnerability research and disclosure.
 This policy sets out our definition of good faith in the context of finding and reporting vulnerabilities, as well as what you can expect from us in return.